-725 Electrical power and energy must be described precisely as it comes to market.
+726 Electrical power and energy must be described precisely as it comes to market.
 Different products can voltage, or in DC rather than AC, may be valued differently.
 For the convenience of the readers, terms associated with electrical power and energy, and the relationships between them, are reviewed in

-726 provide total power, real power, or reactive power.
+727 provide total power, real power, or reactive power.
 Products delivering the same Power at a different

-- Appendix E. - T30 EMIX provides an information model for exchanging Price and Product information for power and energy - markets, where the value of the Products is tied closely to the time of delivery.
+- 729 associated with electrical power and energy, and the relationships between them, are reviewed in730 Appendix E. - EMIX provides an information model for exchanging Price and Product information for power and energy - markets, where the value of the Products is tied closely to the time of delivery.
 EMIX Power defines specific EMIX Products for Power delivery.
-EMIX Resources define capabilities that could be brought to - 733 market and the performance characteristics those resources will have, and thus enable a buyer to - 734 determine with which resources to seek agreements. - EMIX Products consist of Product Descriptions applied to the EMIX Base Product.
-There are threeclasses of Product Description defined as: - 737 1) Power Product Descriptions - 738 2) Resource Offer Descriptions - 739 3) Transport Product Descriptions - 740 EMIX Power Products are defined using standard attribute definitions from [IEC TC57], where the 741 canonical definitions also reside.
+EMIX Resources define capabilities that could be brought to - market and the performance characteristics those resources will have, and thus enable a buyer to - 735 determine with which resources to seek agreements. - Final EMIX Products consist of Product Descriptions applied to the EMIX Base Product.
+There are threeclasses of Product Description defined as: - 738 1) Power Product Descriptions - 739 2) Resource Offer Descriptions - 7403) Transport Product Descriptions - 741 EMIX Power Products are defined using standard attribute definitions from [IEC TC57], where the742 canonical definitions also reside.

-742 9.1 Power Product Descriptions
+743 9.1 Power Product Descriptions

-- 743 Power can be bought under terms that specify the energy and its rate of delivery (power), or made 744 available for use up to the maximum amount deliverable by the in-place infrastructure (also known as - 44 available for use up to the maximum amount deriverable by the in-place infrastructure (also known) 745 "Full Requirements Power").
-While the underlying commodity good is identical, the Product is - 746 differentiated based on how it is purchased.
-Common distinctions include: - a) Specify the rate of delivery over a Duration. - b) Specify the amount of energy over an Interval with no restrictions on the rate of delivery at any instant within the Interval. - 750 c) Made available as Full Requirements Power, the same as b, except that the amount of energy transacted is measured after delivery. - 752 Product Descriptions for transacting Power are found in Section 10 "Power Product Descriptions"
+- Power can be bought under terms that specify the energy and its rate of delivery (power), or made available for use up to the maximum amount deliverable by the in-place infrastructure (also known as - available for use up to the maximum amount deliverable by the in-place infrastructure (also known as "Full Requirements Power").
+While the underlying commodity good is identical, the Product is - 747 differentiated based on how it is purchased.
+Common distinctions include: - a) Specify the rate of delivery over a Duration. - b) Specify the amount of energy over an Interval with no restrictions on the rate of delivery at any instant within the Interval. - 751 c) Made available as Full Requirements Power, the same as b, except that the amount of energy 752 transacted is measured after delivery. - 753 Product Descriptions for transacting Power are found in Section 10 "Power Product Descriptions"

-753 9.2 Resource Offer Descriptions
+754 9.2 Resource Offer Descriptions

-- Resources include generators that can produce power and other services, storage devices that can consume, store and then produce power, and loads that produce power through load curtailment. - A Resource Offer describes both the characteristics of the resource and the prices and quantities of - 757 products and services offered as described in Section 13: Energy Resources.
+- Resources include generators that can produce power and other services, storage devices that can consume, store and then produce power, and loads that produce power through load curtailment. - A Resource Offer describes both the characteristics of the resource and the prices and quantities of products and services offered as described in Section 13: Energy Resources.

-758 9.3 Transport Product Descriptions
+759 9.3 Transport Product Descriptions

-Product Transport provides for the transport of a product from one Interface location to another generally vising transmission and distribution facilities.
-Transport prices may cover recovery of investment and energy loses incurred during transport as well as congestion prices.
-A single price may characterize a
+760 Product Transport provides for the transport of a product from one Interface location to another generally

-- 762 Transport Product or a set of charges.
-Product descriptions for Transport are discussed in Section 11 - 763 Power Transport Product Description.
+- vising transmission and distribution facilities.
+Transport prices may cover recovery of investment and - 763 Transport Product or a set of charges.
+Product descriptions for Transport are discussed in Section 11 - 764 Power Transport Product Description.

-764 10 Power Product Descriptions
+765 10 Power Product Descriptions

-765 The information model in this section is described in POWER-PRODUCTS.XSD
+766 The information model in this section is described in POWER-PRODUCTS.XSD

-766 Almost all Power Products are based on core abstract class, the Power Product Description.
+767 Almost all Power Products are based on core abstract class, the Power Product Description.
 The Power

-767 Products also share core semantic elements, used throughout the Descriptions and their associated
+768 Products also share core semantic elements, used throughout the Descriptions and their associated

-768 charges.
+769 charges.
 Several of these were described in Section 8: Extending EMIX for Electrical Power.

-771 10.1 Overview of Power Product Descriptions
+772 10.1 Overview of Power Product Descriptions

 The following sections define the Power Product Descriptions.
-A summary of those descriptions is

-773 provided in the following table..
+A summary of those descriptions is provided in the following table..